 There are many more precautions and instructions that you’ll be given to have a great recovery.
 They will be specific to you and your individual needs or procedure.
 Each facial plastic surgeon also has their own preferred protocols according to their experience and preferences.
 Therefore, always ask your surgeon what they advise for you and check with them before taking on new activities or interventions after rhinoplasty.
 Choosing an experienced, talented rhinoplasty surgeon in Toronto is a critical first step to ensure that you love your outcome.
 After that, carefully following instructions and preparing yourself well puts an excellent recovery in your hands.

 Rhinoplasty Clinic Toronto

-If you have questions or would like to schedule a free consultation, we’d love to meet you.
+If you have questions or would like to schedule a consultation, we’d love to meet you.
 Dr. Torgerson specializes in plastic and cosmetic procedures of the head and neck.
-He offers complimentary consultations and highly customized treatment planning, so each client receives the best enhancement for them.
+He offers consultations and highly customized treatment planning, so each client receives the best enhancement for them.
 We look forward to hearing from you.